 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-On the last two days of the year, we read from Mark's Gospel, 11: 11-26.
+At the end of the calendar year, we read from Mark's Gospel, 11: 11-26.
 The narrative begins with Jesus' arrival in Jerusalem.

 The first place Jesus goes is the Temple.
 After He has "looked around at everything" there, He and the twelve apostles go off to Bethany as the day ends.